albchia/Animal-Trading-Card/README.md

 3. Link the _style.css_ in your _card.html_.
 Pay attention to not include any <style> elements or style attributes in the body of the _card.html_.

 4. Replace current information with your animal's information:
-    - animal's name
+    - Animal's name
-    - interesting facts about the animal
+    - Interesting facts about the animal
-    - lists of items for your animal's characteristics
+    - Lists of items for your animal's characteristics
-    - animal's brief description
+    - Animal's brief description

 _Customize style.css_

 The _style.css_ should apply the following styles to match the design prototype:

-- use an image with a _width_ of 300 pixels.
+- Use an image with a _width_ of 300 pixels.
 If the image is larger, you can set the image's width to 300 pixels in your CSS, but be aware that your image might end up squished or distorted
-- the entire card's width should be fixed and it should include the spacing around the image (since image is 300 pixels wide, card should be 300 pixels + spacing on either side).
+- The entire card's width should be fixed and it should include the spacing around the image (since image is 300 pixels wide, card should be 300 pixels + spacing on either side).
 The card should not expand with the browser window
-- italicized text for the animal's interesting facts
+- Italicized text for the animal's interesting facts
-- bolded labels for the animal's list items (only labels, not the entire list)
+- Bolded labels for the animal's list items (only labels, not the entire list)
-- no dots for the animal's list items
+- No dots for the animal's list items
-- border around the animal's name, image and information (make sure you set the _border-style_, _border-width_ and _border-color_; it's possible to do it in one line)
+- Border around the animal's name, image and information (make sure you set the _border-style_, _border-width_ and _border-color_; it's possible to do it in one line)
-- spacing around the animal's name, image, the list of items and information (you will need to use the property _padding_ - https://developer.mozilla.org/en-US/docs/Web/CSS/padding)
+- Spacing around the animal's name, image, the list of items and information (you will need to use the property _padding_ - https://developer.mozilla.org/en-US/docs/Web/CSS/padding)